vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

    **NOTES**:

-	1.1  The sum of the probabilities need not be one.
+	8.1  The sum of the probabilities need not be one.
 Code internally makes the sum to be one.
 However, a warning will be issued if the sum is not one.

-	1.2  The inputs should *NOT* contain the details for the branch (graft) patches.
-DO NOT provide patch details for branch monomers here
+	8.2  The inputs should **NOT** contain the details for the branch (graft) patches.
+DO NOT provide patch details for branch monomers here.
+This is different from inputting residues where the name of the branched residue should be present.

-	1.3  If you are using PRIG with LigninBuilder, please be aware that residues for which there exists equal probability for the tacticities (e.g. BO4R and BO4L for BO4), DO NOT give separate probabilities for each
+	8.3  If you are using PRIG with LigninBuilder, please be aware that residues for which there exists equal probability for the tacticities (e.g. BO4R and BO4L for BO4), DO NOT give separate probabilities for each